sderosiaux/golb/src/pages/2018-08-15-never-commit-too-early-2/index.md

            (br => F.pure(br.close()))
 }
 countLines[IO]("build.sbt").unsafeRunSync() // 33

+// Note that we could use `Resource.fromAutoCloseable` to deal with BufferedReader
 ```

 The cleanup logic is "embedded" into the result: no need to think about it anymore.
 This is a wonderful abstraction, no need of variable in the outer scope of `try`, of `finally { if (f != null) f.close(); }` and so on.